 In September, we received a call from a dear friend asking when we were available before the end of the year.
 We had one Saturday, and it was less than a month later.
 "Let's do it," he said.
-They acquired a ceremony permit for Central Park, purchased flights to NYC, and three weeks later, this magical thing happened...
+They acquired a ceremony permit for Central Park, purchased flights to NYC, and three weeks later, this magical elopement happened...

 Thank you to the Junebug Weddings blog for featuring this gem.
 The full feature is live HERE.